jeffcressman/ember-wknd/README.md

 * add options for deploying to a variety of environments
 * add code climate and similar badges
 * add testing
+* move all fixture data into a single `fixture.js` file
+* check out <http://indexiatech.github.io/ember-forms/#/getstarted> for Embered Bootstrap styled forms
+* use Bootstrap for Ember components where possible instead of raw Bootstrap CSS and javascript
+* Embered modals (modals have a route so that state is fully expressed by URL)
+* Create workshops when creating speakers

+## IMPROVE

+* Make Speakers and Workshops pages show clicked item on same page via outlet
+* For the main page we could simply have the IndexView render the speaker and workshop templates into named outlets, which would load their respective controllers and thus models, instead of having the IndexRoute load two models into a 'multi-model'
+* DRY up the templates as some are nearly identical

 ## Background